IGNF/Borea/docs/functions/World_to_image.md

 ```
 if there is no distortion or it has already been corrected f_sys() is an identity function.

-* From vector to image point.
+* From vector image to image point.
 ```math
 x_{col} = ppax + x_{shot}
 ```